Easy Chicken Egg Rolls are delicious for a snack or a main dish! They can be baked or fried, but either way they will leave you wanting more!

 To make these easy chicken egg rolls I cooked my ground chicken until it was done.

-I added the cabbage, and let it cook for a few minutes, stirring it around until it started looking a little wilted.
+Next add the cabbage, and let it cook for a few minutes, stirring it around until it starts looking a little wilted.

 Rolling/Making the Chicken Egg Rolls